 1. Parties and Roles

 1.1.
-This Data Processing Agreement ("DPA") forms an appendix to and is an integral part of the Terms of Service ("TOS" or "Principal Agreement") entered into between you, the user of our Services (the "Customer," also referred to as "you" or "User" in the TOS, hereinafter referred to as the "Controller" for the purposes of this DPA), and Expanly, a limited liability company (Osakeyhtiö) with its principal place of business at Siltasaarenkatu 12 A, 00530 Helsinki (hereinafter referred to as "Expanly," "we," "us," "our," or the "Processor" for the purposes of this DPA).
+This Data Processing Agreement ("DPA") forms an appendix to and is an integral part of the Terms of Service ("TOS" or "Principal Agreement") entered into between you, the user of our Services (the "Customer," also referred to as "you" or "User" in the TOS, hereinafter referred to as the "Controller" for the purposes of this DPA), and Expanly, a limited liability company with its principal place of business at Siltasaarenkatu 12 A, 00530 Helsinki (hereinafter referred to as "Expanly," "we," "us," "our," or the "Processor" for the purposes of this DPA).

 1.2.
-The terms of this DPA shall govern the processing of Personal Data by the Processor on behalf of the Controller in connection with the provision of the Services outlined in the TOS.
+The terms of this DPA shall govern the processing of Personal Data by Expanly as the Processor on behalf of the Customer as Controller in connection with the provision of the Services outlined in the TOS.
+This DPA shall form an integral part of the Main Agreement, meaning that applicable parts of the Principal Agreement (including its provisions on governing law and dispute resolution) shall apply also to this DPA.
+However, the terms of this DPA shall prevail over any conflicting terms in the Principal Agreement regarding the Processing of Personal Data.

 1.3.
-Definitions: * "Controller," "Processor," "Data Subject," "Personal Data," "Personal Data Breach," "Processing," and "Supervisory Authority" shall have the meanings ascribed to them in the GDPR. * "GDPR" means Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation). * "Services" means the services to be provided by the Processor to the Controller as defined in the Principal Agreement. * "Sub-processor" means any third party engaged by the Processor to Process Personal Data on behalf of the Controller. * The terms of this DPA shall prevail over any conflicting terms in the Principal Agreement regarding the Processing of Personal Data.
+Definitions: "Controller," "Processor," "Data Subject," "Personal Data," "Personal Data Breach," "Processing," and "Supervisory Authority" shall have the meanings ascribed to them in the GDPR. * "GDPR" means Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation). * "Services" means the services to be provided by the Processor to the Controller as defined in the Principal Agreement. * "Sub-processor" means any third party engaged by the Processor to Process Personal Data on behalf of the Processor.

 2. Subject Matter, Duration, Nature, and Purpose of Processing